Skip to content

 Who Qualifies and What Policy Options Veterans Typically Choose

-Veterans can usually choose from three practical final expense structures.
-The best fit depends on age, health history, and how important it is to have immediate coverage versus the lowest possible premium.
+Veterans can typically choose from three practical final expense policy structures.
+The best fit depends on age, health history, the urgency of getting immediate coverage, and how important it is to minimize premium.
+Understanding the distinction between these structures helps veterans and their families evaluate options without confusion.

 Coverage Amounts and Typical Costs